Dr-Priyanka-Jain/RNAseq-analysis-using-R-and-Python-/Python/README.md

 These commands download the reference genome and GTF file for _Arabidopsis thaliana_ from the Ensembl Plants database.

-## Step 5: Simple RNA-Seq Processing Pipeline
+## Simple RNA-Seq Processing Pipeline

 RNA-Seq processing with Pyrpipe is straightforward.
 The following Python script provides a basic example of using Pyrpipe on publicly available RNA-Seq data: